 The Bible teaches that for the believer, at the moment of death, the next conscious thought is his awareness of his glorified body at Christ’s coming because in death there is no consciousnesses of time (2 Corinthians 5:6-8).

-For a short study on what the Bible says about the state of the Dead, check the following link.
+For a short study on what the Bible says about the state of the Dead, check The Intermediate State.